docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 :::warning
 It is essential to exercise caution when editing the JSON representation, as the syntax check does not validate whether attribute names match the expected ones or if there are issues with the attribute names.
 Similarly, it does not necessarily catch issues where a boolean value is used in place of a string value.

-These discrepancies may not trigger errors, but they can potentially corrupt your webform or, in more severe cases, break it until the errors are rectified.
-Therefore, thorough validation of attribute names and values is crucial to ensure the integrity and functionality of your webform.
+These discrepancies may not trigger errors, but they can potentially corrupt your Page or, in more severe cases, break it until the errors are rectified.
+Therefore, thorough validation of attribute names and values is crucial to ensure the integrity and functionality of your Page.
 :::

 ## Japanese Character Support